Ula Zarosa

 3

-Since 2018 I have been working with Charity Entrepreneurship, now as a Senior Recruitment & Digital Media Manager.
+I recently started my work as a Communication Specialist at Rethink Priorities.
+Before joining RP for almost 6 years I've been working with Charity Entrepreneurship as a Senior Recruitment & Digital Media Manager.
 Prior to joining CE, I obtained my PhD in Philosophy, specializing in the moral status of animals, and published a book on the topic in Polish.
 My professional experience includes working as a Project Manager and PR & Marketing Manager for startup projects affiliated with Michał Kiciński, a Polish billionaire and investor who co-founded CD Projekt, the company behind the popular video game series, The Witcher.
 I had the pleasure of building a Pay What You Want eBooks portal and opening a trendy vegan restaurant in central Warsaw as part of my work with Michał.
 I have also worked as a Communications Manager for ProVeg International in Poland.
 For over 23 years, I have been a vegan and dedicated animal activist.

 Comments